jozhw/multimodal_learning_T1/README.md

 ## Task

-The objective is to develop a multimodal model to predict event times for cancer cases using matched WSI and molecular data from the TCGA database.
-Currently, we are using data from the lung adenocarcinoma samples from the TCGA-LUAD database
+The objective is to develop a deep learning framework to predict cancer-related times to events using matched multimodal samples.
+Currently, we are using whole slide image (WSI) and tabular gene expression (bulk RNASeq) data from the lung adenocarcinoma samples from the TCGA database (TCGA-LUAD).
+The code is being developed in a modular framework so that it can be easily extended to handle more input data modalities when the need arises.

 ## Data used:

 1. Histology data [Whole Slide Images (WSI)] <br />

-2. Tabular molecular data: gene expression (bulk RNA-seq) <br />
+2. Tabular gene expression (bulk RNA-seq) data <br />

 [//]: # (These data have been collected from https://drive.google.com/drive/folders/14TwYYsBeAnJ8ljkvU5YbIHHvFPltUVDr)